lekha2000/Stramark_Training/Basics JavaScript/Currency Convertor/README.md

     2. Open the Currency Conversion App folder in VS Code

-    3. Right Click Temperature.html file and open in default browser.
+    3. Right Click Currency.html file and open in default browser.

-    4. UI Page will open, which asks the user to select the currency to convert to.
+    4. UI Page will open, which asks the user to select the currency to convert t and enter the amount

-    5. On clicking the convert button it will give a promt message converted to Farenheit
+    5. On clicking the convertamt button it will give a display of amount converted